Charlotte-He/EmbEdit/README.md

-# EmbEdit
+# embedit

-Code for the EmbEdit
+🚧 Code will be released soon.

+## Citation
+If you find this work useful, please cite our paper.